Mergers & Acquisitions: The Importance of Creating a Shared Culture

 Employee retention is a challenge during mergers and acquisitions.
 Negative thoughts and beliefs about the change can result in employees’ choosing to leave.
 Also, the uncertainty, lack of job security, questions about leadership credibility and trust, and confusion is frustrating for employees.
 The added complexity of the merger and acquisition the turnover creates distractions making it harder to get the work done.
 Also, the turnover contributes to the loss of tribal knowledge about how to get things done.

 Global mergers and acquisitions can present a challenge of physical distance and time zone differences between employees.
-Also, language differences of cross-national mergers and acquisitions can create added costs for translations or misunderstandings.
+Also, language differences become cross-cultural issues in mergers and acquisitions and can create added costs for translations or misunderstandings.
 Additionally, variations in national culture can further complicate communication.

 M&A may create a sense of fear among employees because of the anticipated changes and known high failure rate.
 Perhaps it is the fear of the unknown or the fear of repeating a past failure.
 Employees from the announcement start to wonder how this change will impact them personally such as redundancy of their position, changes in reporting structure, changes in responsibilities and their capabilities to meet the changes, and many more factors.